nchain-innovation/overlay-network/docs/Step_by_step_application_setup.md

 This document provides a step by step guide to setting up the Application.

 This is required as the Application does not ship with any keys to use, so these must be generated and registered as required.
-Once this is complete the Application is ready to use.
+Once these steps are complete the data is stored and the Application is ready to use.
+So these steps only have to be performed once.

+Note that for a real-world Application many of these steps could be performed before running the Application and stored in configuration data.

-The steps are
+The steps are:

 1. Build the Docker Image
 2. Run the Docker Image